morgen-peschke/trans-factsheet/README.md

       detransition care.
 12 providers encountered 1 patient with regret and the rest encountered more than one patient.
       This amounted to a total of 62 patients.
 There were 13 patients who regretted chest surgery and 45 patients who regretted genital surgery.
-    * Overall, only 22 patients (0.1% of the sample) detransitioned because of a change in gender identity
+    * Overall, only 22 patients (0.1% of the sample) detransitioned because of a change in gender identity.
 * [A study on 232 trans women who were operated by the same surgeon 'using a consistent technique'](https://link.springer.com/article/10.1023/A:1024086814364#page-1) found that **none reported outright regret and only a few expressed even occasional regret**.
 Dissatisfaction was most strongly associated with unsatisfactory physical and functional results of surgery.